 So for all of those times when you thought you didn’t get very far in the visit with your patient or their family member – rest easy.
 Establishing trust and rapport is the foundation of a therapeutic relationship.

-It doesn’t make sense to build a house without pouring a foundation.
+It makes little sense to build a house without pouring a foundation.
 Most people don’t openly share without trusting the person they speak to.
 Take the time to pour your foundation first (It also helps to share this concept with your coworkers and supervisors who need help understanding what you do during your visits.
-Service is built on relationships and trust.)
+We build service on relationships and trust.)

 So how do we assess their needs and meet them when they clearly aren’t ready to open up?
 We aren’t there to change communication patterns used for decades at the end of life – that’s not our goal.
 Our goal is to create a safe space where sharing could happen should they choose.